bitterjug/devjournal-crypto/devjournal.markdown

 for the indicator list (quick scan of functionality) and currently I'm not seeing a close mapping with what we want.

+## 2014-02-11 15:46 Tuesday

+Don't be tempted -- as I  just was, to move `_.bindAll(...)` to the end of `initialize` if there are `listen_to` calls in there.
+It's imperative, not declarative: you have to _do it_ to those methods before setting them as event handler callbacks.